Summary: A very complete description of life in a self-supporting old-age campus in 1873 as described in an article written in Harpers Magazine.

 “Hallo, Davy!”
 Governor Melville hailed him, “how are baskets to-day?”

 Davy, turning his lustreless eyes upon us, answered, “Dull, gov’nor, amighty dull; haven’t sold a basket this fortnight.
 Think I will leave the basket business and go into mats.”

-On our way up stairs again the governor pointed out to me the Swedish lawyer, se called from his nationality, and the fact of his being, or considering himself as being, the bright particular star, concentrating within himself the erudition of the whole community.
-He seemed to be not unlike our friend Jack Bunshy, and at the very time when we passed him he was engaged in laying down his opinion to another sailor and I seemed to hear the familiar words, "Whereby if so, why not?
-The bearings of the observation lies in the application of it.
-Awast, then!"
+On our way upstairs again the governor pointed out to me the Swedish lawyer, so called from his nationality, and the fact of his being, or considering himself as being, the bright particular star, concentrating within himself the erudition of the whole community.
+He seemed to be not unlike our friend Jack Bunshy, and at the very time when we passed him he was engaged in laying down his opinion to another sailor and I seemed to hear the familiar words, “Whereby if so, why not?
+The bearings of the observation lie in the application of it.
+Awast, then!”

 “Well, Webster, how goes it?” the governor said, approaching him and wiping off his beard, full of crumbs of bread with his pocket-handkerchief.

 “A-a-all ri-ght, gov-nor; b-but why don’t the d-doctor c-come to see m-me?”